Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 The program creates a read-only volume binding for the config file, which the PBS service needs to run.
 The Docker compose file that it creates with the `init` command, `cb.docker-compose.yml`, will be placed into your current working directory when you run the program.
 The volume source will be specified as a *relative path* to that working directory, so it's ideal if the config file is directly within your working directory (or a subdirectory).
 If you need to specify an absolute path for the config file, you can adjust the `volumes` entry within the Docker compose file manually after its creation.

-Since this is a volume, the PBS service sees changes to the file: it watches the config file and [automatically reloads the configuration](../configuration.md#automatic-reload-pbs-only) whenever the file is modified, without needing a restart.
+Since this is a volume, the PBS service sees changes to the file: the stock PBS image watches the config file and [automatically reloads the configuration](../configuration.md#automatic-reload-pbs-only) whenever the file is modified, without needing a restart.
 That means you can change the file any time after the Docker compose file is created to tweak PBS's parameters, but it also means the config file must stay in the same location; if you move it, the PBS container won't be able to mount it anymore and fail to start unless you manually adjust the volume's source location.

+If you replaced `pbs.docker_image` with a **custom PBS image**, the automatic watcher is only active if that binary passes a non-empty config path to `PbsState::new` — see [Extending PBS](../../developing/extending-pbs.md#entry-point).
+The manual `POST /reload` endpoint works regardless.

 ### Networking